Download Full Text (4.3 MB)

 Julia Ursin Niemcewicz Kean wrote to John Kean, her brother, addressed to Mr. Watson's at Cold Spring, Putnam County, NY.
 She updated him on family and friends in Elizabeth Town.
 She also wrote about the Polish Revolution and how their step-grandfather, Julian Ursin Niemcewicz, was being called the Lafayette of Poland.
 Susan Ursin Niemcewicz was worried for his safety and that he might be arrested and spend his final years in prison.

 People Included: Sarah Sabina Baker, John Rutherfurd, Christine Alexander William Kean, Clermont Baker, Julian Ursin Niemcewicz, Lawrence Family, Palmer Family

 Julia Ursin Niemcewicz Kean, later Julia Ursin Niemcewicz Fish (1815-1887)

 Bay 1, Column 2, LHC Series 3

 Kean, Julia U..
 Julia Ursin Niemcewicz Kean to John Kean, February 5, 1831.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1830s. https://digitalcommons.kean.edu/lhc_1830s/74
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1830s. https://digitalcommons.kean.edu/lhc_1830s/74

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.